Note: featured image from Amanda Jones’ incredible book Dog Years

 Want to know your dog’s age in human years?
 While there’s not a cut-and-dry method to calculate dog years, you can consult this general chart, provided by the American Kennel Club:

 Generally, smaller dogs live longer than larger dogs.
 German evolutionary biologist Cornelia Kraus thinks large dogs might start aging earlier and thus develop age-related illness sooner.
-Her research also suggests large dogs age at an accelerated rate, as if “their adult life unwinds in fast motion.”
+Her research also suggests that large dogs age at an accelerated rate, as if “their adult life unwinds in fast motion.”

 Research also suggests large dogs age at an accelerated rate, as if “their adult life unwinds in fast motion.”